Hyperbolicity in presence of a large local system: Proof of Theorem

-Let $X$ be a projective complex algebraic variety supporting a large collection of complex local systems.
-Assume that $X$ is of general type.
-Our goal in this section is to prove that $\Sp_{ab}(X)$ is not Zariski-dense in $X$.\\
+Let $X$ be a projective complex algebraic variety equipped with a large complex local system $\cL$.
+Thanks to Corollary \ref{Equality of special subsets}, we know that the equality $\Sp_{alg}(X) = \Sp_{ab}(X) = \Sp_h(X)$ holds.
+Therefore, the special subset is denoted $\Sp(X)$ without risk of confusion.\\

-Let $X = \cup_i X_i$ be the decomposition of $X$ in its irreducible components.
-Since $\Sp_{ab}(X_i) \subset X_i$ for every $i$, it is sufficient to prove that $\Sp_{ab}(X_i)$ is not Zariski dense in $X_i$ for at least one of the $X_i$'s which is of general type.
-Therefore one can assume from now on that $X$ is irreducible.\\
+If $X$ is not of general type, then $\Sp(X) = X$ by Theorem \ref{Special sets of not general type varieties}.
+Otherwise, if $X$ is not of general type, we claim that $\Sp(X)$ is not Zariski-dense in $X$.
+This is an immediate consequence of Theorem \ref{Lang for big} when $X$ is a normal irreducible projective complex algebraic variety.
+In general, let $X = \cup_i X_i$ be the decomposition of $X$ in its irreducible components.
+Since $\Sp(X_i) \subset X_i$ for every $i$, it is sufficient to prove that $\Sp(X_i)$ is not Zariski dense in $X_i$ for at least one of the $X_i$'s which is of general type.
+Therefore one may assume that $X$ is irreducible.
+Let $\nu \colon \bar X \to X $ denote the normalization of $X$ and $Z \subset X$ the non-normal locus of $X$.
+Then $\nu(\Sp(\bar X)) \subset \Sp(X)$ since $\nu$ is finite, and $\Sp(X) \subset \nu(\Sp(\bar X)) \cup Z$ since $\nu$ is an isomorphism onto its image outside $\nu^{-1}(Z)$.
+Therefore, $\Sp(X)$ is Zariski-dense in $X$ if and only if $\Sp(\bar X)$ is Zariski-dense in $\bar X$.
+Moreover, the pull-back of $\cL$ on $\bar X$ is a large complex local system thanks to Proposition \ref{pull-back large}.
+Therefore one may assume that $X$ is irreducible and normal, hence Theorem \ref{Lang for big} applies. \\